-There were one too many days where Tori would hide away from the world in her penthouse.
-The silence, especially in the evenings when all of the staff had gone for the day, was truly deafening.
-The effect it had on Tori was for her not to notice that her isolation was making her depressed as much as it was because she used Kal's flirtations with her as a distraction.
-After all, when the day was done, she did have someone close to her, even if it were a person who was on her payroll.
-Tori knew that this was an unadvisable path toward getting sued, but he was the one to initiate that kind of relationship.
-He had worn her down over the months they were together, and their stint overseas for the charity investigation had brought them closer together.
-The fallout with Jesse as the last hope for a normal personal relationship had been the nail in the coffin for Tori when it came to how she saw her love life, which she now viewed as irreparably harmed.
+There were one too many days where Tori would hide away from the world in her penthouse cum ivory tower.
+The silence, especially in the evenings when all of the staff had gone for the day, was painfully deafening.
+This effectively blanketed her depression as much as it did cause her to turn to Kal's flirtations for comfort.
+In a twisted sense, when the day was done, Tori did have someone close to her, even if he were a person listed on her payroll.
+Tori knew that this was an unadvisable path toward getting sued or worse, even still Kal was the one to initiate that kind of relationship or so she rationalized it.
+He had worn her down over the months they were together and with their ill-fated stint overseas behind them, they had an artificial closeness to hold them together.
+In truth, Tori had never quite gotten over her fallout with Jesse.
+He had been her introduction to a normal personal relationship.
+Instead, he became the nail in the coffin for Tori when it came to how she saw her love life, which she now viewed as irreparably harmed.
 Tori wanted to be loved.
 There she was in her prime years, yet so alone.
-Kal was the only thing to entertain her occupied thoughts, however much that he was the last resort to Tori in the context of romance.
+Kal was the only man to entertain her occupied thoughts, however much that he was a final resort to Tori in the context of romance.

 Time was her biggest drain.
 Tori felt like time itself was just something to run down until she passed as her father had.
 She had nothing to look forward to, now that she had gotten everything she had ever wanted at least materialistically.
-Manners were no matter to her because she could have a restaurant cleared for her own purpose.
-No one could look down on her because she did not depend on them in any way.
+Manners were no matter to her because she could have a restaurant cleared at will.
+No one could look down on her because she did not depend on them in any way regardless.
 Tori had no reason to keep up appearances, plan ahead, or be vexed by anything.
-When all of your problems have quick solutions, there is nothing anymore at all to consider.
-Thus Tori had to push back against the emptiness of her existence, waiting for her own ultimate expiration with a sick amount of joy pinned to it.
-It was not until she had a feeling of being left out of a meeting regarding the handling of her assets, that Tori wanted a higher education.
-It was the sting of annoyance and embarrassment that jolted her from her mentally checked-out state into being present for the first time in weeks.
-She with a bit of enthusiasm she started to apply to some Ivy League schools.
-Mr. Kenton helped Tori fake her SAT scores after she confided in him that she was never a top student.
-Tori felt guilty about it, but Mr. Kenton pointed out that it is an open secret among the elites to do so.
-The process was being gamed to Tori's tolerance until it came to light that the admissions letter Tori wrote was thrown out and a ghostwriter replaced her's at Mr. Kenton's request.
-To Tori, it was telling that the people who were supporting her, had no faith in her as an intellectual equal.
-Shame and humiliation washed over Tori, she wanted to pull out of the enrollment process.
-However, with a few night's rest, she decided to be less reliant on Mr. Kenton when she could be.
-It was something she privately settled on as the least damaging solution for the situation.
+When all of an individual's problems have quick solutions, there is nothing anymore at all to consider.
+Thus Tori had to push back against the emptiness of her existence, waiting for her own ultimate expiration with a sick amount of joy she had secretly pinned to it in her mind.
+It was not until she had a feeling of being left out of a meeting meant to address the handling of her assets, that Tori wanted a higher education.
+It was the sting of annoyances and embarrassment that jolted her from her mentally checked-out state into being present for the first time in weeks.

-Wanting to put space in between herself and those who were too helpful to Tori, she went forward with an on-campus tour scheduled with Kal, both deciding to be as incognito as they could be.
-Naturally, Tori took the time to inform Mr. Peeters of her plans to start school, to which Mr. Peeters warned Tori that she would be in dire straights if she were found out and that it was imperative for her to keep a low profile.
+Wanting to put space in between herself and those who were too helpful, Tori went forward with an on-campus tour scheduled with Kal.
+Both had an agreement to be as incognito as feasibly possible.
+Naturally, Tori took the time to inform Mr. Peeters of her plans to start school.
+Taking in the news, Mr. Peeters warned Tori that she would be in dire straights if her financial status was found out and that it was imperative for her to keep a low profile.
 Tori explained all of this to Kal who gave her a speech about how he was a prior special forces operative for two different nations and that he would obviously protect her.
 Although Tori appreciated his impressive background, she found that Kal had been slipping in his duties regarding her safety.
 Kal had become her fattened housecat, more ready to take a nap on her couch than to jump to her defense.
 To Tori, it seemed like every time Tori brought an issue to Kal's attention he would find a way to sidestep the importance of it.
 Tori wanted to rely on his expertise and not have to replace him with a different person from the security company, but she felt like Kal was both a comfortable friend and a subpar employee at the same time.
 They arrived at the rented minimalist house near Tori's dream school in New Hampshire late in the evening as a precaution.
 Tori immediately noted that Kal was slacking more so than usual as he didn't do any security checks but instead played on a game console all night in the den.
 Tori wanting to have a sense of normalcy didn't address this outside of asking him his plans for the day after they had their breakfast delivered on their second morning there.
 This was significant because the expected first conversation of the day between a security team member and the protected party is meant to be about the day's safety protocol, something that Kal had ceased doing entirely.

 Tori went upstairs to cry alone, her arm still in pain from the woman who grabbed her.
 Tori knew that Kal had her in his pocket, if she had him fired he would bring up their personal relationship and Tori would look incompetent, something that could be troublesome in her position.
 One wrong move and one of her many lawyers could cry conservatorship, where she could be medicated out of consciousness and locked in a room for the rest of her life.
 Why did she let things get so out of hand?
 She tearfully thought to herself.
 Then she realized that things probably never were in her control from the start.
 Setting her catastrophized thinking aside regarding a dreaded conservatorship, Tori was hurt the most that Kal did not care.
 She obviously was going to have him replaced as her primary security guard.
 Yet, the issue that alarmed her was what she really wanted was for him to have cared that she was scared.
 She wished he wanted to protect her, not as a paid guard, but as her lover.

 Despite her emotional state she wiped the tears from her eyes, cleared her throat, and called the security company telling them that Kal was no longer with her in a professional capacity and to send a replacement immediately.
 When she put down her phone she walked to the hallway to see if Kal had done any of his security checks.
 From her view of him from the top of the stairs, Tori took in the image of a man she now loathed.
-He was still on the couch with his headphones on playing on the same game console, completely unmoved.
+He was still on the couch with his headphones on as he sat playing the same game console, completely unmoved.
 He was her problem now, she had to figure out how to avoid any lasting ills of her mistake of involving herself with him.
 Tori then walked back into her room and scheduled a meeting with Mr. Peeters.
-He was calculated, cruel, and unfeeling toward her in a humane sense, but Tori trusted him more than any person on the planet at this point.
-He was the single person who knew her money put a target on her back and feared becoming her more than he wanted to be her.
+He was calculated, cruel, and unfeeling toward her in a humane sense, but Tori trusted him more than any person on the planet at that point.
+He was the single person who knew her money put a target on her back.
+Tori finally began to understand that Mr. Peeters feared becoming her more than he wanted to be her.
 As Tori sat down on the bed alone again, she felt she was changed, she felt she was no longer the same child who walked into this world confused.
-She was starting to see exactly herself and how she was going to handle her situation.
-Kal, on the other hand, was a stepping stone to her learning the ropes of no longer being the fool.
-Her naive days were the past, Tori was moving full speed toward the future, and it was not going to be a pleasant place for a person like Kal in her life.
+She was starting to see exactly herself and how she was going to handle her status.
+Kal, on the other hand, was a stepping stone to learning the ropes of no longer being an innocent fool.
+Her naive days were now the past.
+Tori was moving full speed toward the future, and it was not going to be a pleasant place for a person like Kal in her life.